amyhupe/amyhupe.co.uk/src/articles/2021-11-29-best-laid-plans.md

 My grandmother whose daughter was killed in World War II was only ever going to have 2 children.
 After Joanna died, she had my uncle, and after my uncle, she had my Dad.
 If it weren’t for that night, neither he nor I would be here, and you wouldn’t be reading this blog post.

 And my other grandmother—the one who hitchhiked to her wedding?
-She made it.
+She made it to the church.
 She married my grandfather and made the front page of the newspaper.
-They were happily married for 40 years before he died and had 3 children.
+They were happily married for 40 years before he died.
+They had 3 children and 9 grandchildren.
 She lived another 25 years, and regaled us often with the story of their wedding day over a glass of sherry.

 As the kitten wriggled crossly in my arms and I silently wondered if I could reasonably adopt an animal who clearly despised me, my best friend crouched down behind me and picked up his sister.
 I turned around to see a scruffy, docile little black bundle sitting happily in her arms, with enormous whiskers and a signature white chin that made her look like she was frowning.
 She is now a 5 year old cat called Mabel, who purred all the way home that day and has been an enormous beating heart in our family ever since.